 Will I need seal washers, and if so how many?

 Washers are recommended for fixing the SureCav panels to timber-frame buildings.
 The whole SureCav System can thus be fixed to the frame ahead of the masons, adding extra protection to the timber-frame.
 We would suggest 5 washers per panel, one in each corner pod and one in the centre.
 They can be purchased in bags of 50.

 WHAT FIXINGS SHOULD BE USED WITH EXTERNAL TIMBER FRAMED WALLS?

-SureCav Limited do not supply fixings with the seal washers.
+SureCav Limited only supply the seal washers, not the fixing screws or wall-ties.
 To comply with Local Authority Planning Departments and NHBC Standards (6.2: External timber Framed Walls) M10 wall ties and their fixings should be of austenitic stainless steel, comply with the BS EN 845 and be capable of accommodating anticipated differential movement.

 How many sheets to a pallet?

 SureCav is shipped in packs of 10 sheets.